sparkfun/SparkFun_Portability_Shield/docs/arduino_example.md

 The code for this example can be found in the [Firmware](../Firmware/Example2_FuelGauge/) folder of this repository.
 Alternatively, you can expand the link below and copy and paste the code into a shiny new Arduino sketch:

-One thing to note is that you will also need to install the SparkFun MAX1704x Fuel Gauge Arduino Library if you haven't already.
+You will also need to install the SparkFun MAX1704x Fuel Gauge Arduino Library if you haven't already.
 You can click the link from within the code or you can download the zip from [the GitHub Repository](https://github.com/sparkfun/SparkFun_MAX1704x_Fuel_Gauge_Arduino_Library/archive/refs/heads/main.zip)

 <figure markdown>
 [![SparkFun MAX1704x Fuel Gauge Arduino Library Install](assets/img/MAX17043LibraryInstall.png){ width="90%" }](assets/img/MAX17043LibraryInstall.png "Click to enlarge")